mluczynskii/cbind/Tests/README.md

 ## Note

-To compile the final program using a different Makefile than the one provided in the main directory, you need to add a Makefile to the test_cases/case_i/src directory.
+To compile the final program using a different Makefile than the one provided in the main directory, you need to add a ,"makefile" to the test_cases/case_i/src directory.

 Additionally, make sure to set the path to the Lua source in the makefile.